afk-2/airbnb-listing-quality-prediction/README.md

 - Estimated occupancy
 - Engagement (number of reviews)

-This approach aligns with the coursework requirement to construct a reproducible success metric grounded in business understanding rather than relying on a predefined label :contentReference[oaicite:1]{index=1}.
+This approach aligns with the coursework requirement to construct a reproducible success metric grounded in business understanding rather than relying on a predefined label.

 ---